 Phosphohexose Isomerase (PHI) is an enzyme that regulates anaerobic metabolism.
 This enzyme is the so called Autocrine Motility Factor (AMF), and is one of the main cellular causes of malignancy, i.e. cell migration.
 It is a neurokine type of cytokine.
 PHI also plays a most important role in cells becoming cancerous by turning them into sugar users.
 It is responsible for channeling the cells into low oxygen glycolysis i.e. fermentation.

-Normal results are <34.0 U/L (less than 34), with a gray zone of 35 - 40, however, in an established malignancy, a change even within the normal range could be significant.
+Normal results are (15.6 - 31.4 U/L), however, in an established malignancy, a change even within the normal range could be significant.
 Take notice that this enzyme is the AMF (autocrine motility factor), causing malignant cancer spread.
 Consequently, cancer can be spread by dislodging one or more cancer cells during surgery or other procedures, and by the PHI enzyme.

 PHI is one of the components of our exclusive Cancer Profile™©.

 It is an established FDA approved tumor marker, and has been assigned the procedure code number (CPT) 84087.
 There are dozens of literature references to this enzyme as such.